-describes Quic-N-Easi as "an applications development language that dramatically reduces development time and produces more professional, clearer screen presentations." ... this is a refreshingly modest and accurate description. "

-Byte, August 1982
+CEThe instruction manual describes Quic-N-Easi as "an applications development language that dramatically reduces development time and produces more professional, clearer screen presentations." ... this is a refreshingly modest and accurate description.
+J Byte, August 1982

-66The striking features of Quic-N-Easi are ease of editing and logical operation.
-77 to generate common businessapplication programs much faster than could be done using BASIC or other programming languages.
-77
+GEThe striking features of Quic-N-Easi are ease of editing and logical operation.
+99